top of page

 WP7 focuses on creating policy briefs and guidelines for European and national policymakers, helping to implement more effective strategies for countering misinformation and online extremism.
 This WP also develops training resources for journalists, educators and security professionals, enabling them to understand and confront extremist narratives effectively within their own sectors.

-WP8: Dissemination, Communication, and Exploitation
+WP8: Dissemination, Communication and Exploitation

 Lead: Inclusive Europe (INEU)